Skip to content

 Study Topic Summary of Findings Reference

-Collagen synthesis (review) Vitamin C is required for pro-collagen hydroxylation.
-Deficiency impairs dermal structure, collagen formation, and skin repair capacity.
-Pullar et al., 2017, Nutrients (PMC) ⚑ verify
+Collagen synthesis & hydroxylation (review) Vitamin C is required for pro-collagen hydroxylation and structural stabilization of collagen fibers.
+Deficiency impairs dermal integrity, collagen formation, and wound repair capacity.
+Pullar et al., 2017, Nutrients — DOI: 10.3390/nu9080866

-Dietary vitamin C & photoaging (population data) Higher dietary vitamin C intake was associated with fewer wrinkles and reduced skin dryness in a large U.S. cohort, suggesting protective effects against photoaging.
-Cosgrove et al., 2007, Am J Clin Nutr (PubMed) ⚑ verify
+Dietary vitamin C intake & skin aging (cohort study) Higher dietary vitamin C intake was associated with fewer wrinkles and reduced skin dryness in a large U.S. population cohort, suggesting a protective role against visible photoaging.
+Cosgrove et al., 2007, Am J Clin Nutr — DOI: 10.1093/ajcn/86.4.1225